appfair/appfair.org/src/content/docs/docs/deploying.md

 ---
 title: Deployment & Distribution
-description: How the App Fair fork builds, signs, and distributes the application.
+description: How the `appfair/` fork builds, signs, and distributes the application.
 ---

 After a fork has been created at `github.com/appfair/<app-token>`, the application is connected to the App Fair distribution pipeline.
 This section describes how the pipeline operates: from the release tag through the signed binary, the app stores, and the [appfair.net](https://appfair.net) catalog.